The advantages of hemp clothing

 Words— Frank And Oak staff

 With an equal focus on style and sustainability, hemp has come a long way from its puka shell necklace days.
-It’s truly a wonder-fabric and we’ve gone ahead and used recycled hemp for our popular Newport chinos and Newport shorts.
+It’s truly a wonder-fabric and we’ve gone ahead and used it for some of our latest summer essentials.

-Most crops are helped by the use of pesticides and herbicides that protect theme from a variety of diseases, weeds, and insects.
-Hemp can take care of itself and does't require these protectants.
+Most crops are helped by the use of pesticides and herbicides that protect them from a variety of diseases, weeds, and insects.
+Hemp can take care of itself and doesn't require these protectants or synthetic fertilizers.
 This is a good thing for you and the environment.
-While you likely won't be toiling in the hemp fields yourself, pesticide particles can transfer to consumers and irritate the skin and eyes and induce other health problems.
+While you likely won't be out in the hemp fields yourself, pesticide particles can transfer to consumers and irritate the skin and eyes and induce other health problems.
 They can also pollute water supplies and contaminate nearby soil.
 Pesticide particles have also been linked to the decreasing bee population.
 None of this is a concern with hemp.

 Consumes less water

 Hemp grows together tightly (which takes less land), and grows fast (which leads to high yields).
 It even improves soil health and was used at Chernobyl to harmlessly extract toxins and pollutants from the soil and groundwater.
-It also absorbs CO2 while it grows through natrual photoshythessis, making it carbon negative.
+It also absorbs more carbon dioxide than any other crop as it grows through natural photosynthesis (making it carbon negative).
 It also uses half as much land and thus consumes half as much water as standard cotton.
 Impressive.

 Antimicrobial, UV-blocking, and more